AprilBrother/wiki.aprbrother/src/en/Quick_Start_For_AB_BLE_Gateway_V4.md

 [← AB BLE Gateway V4 Main Page](AB_BLE_Gateway_V4.md)

+# Quick Start #

+Step-by-step guide to configure the gateway to forward data to remote server

-## Usage ##
+## Prerequisites ##

 - Prepare a power adapter 5V/2A.
 Please note the the current 2A is required
 - Wire ethernet cable between gateway and your router.
 Don't wire the ethernet cable to your laptop directly.
 - Please use the micro USB cable as power cable.
 Wire the cable to power adapter.
 Don't wire the cable to Laptop directly.
 It may cause weak power.
 It means the gateway connected to LAN network if yellow LED around the ethernet port is on.
-  - Install [configure tool](Software_AB_BLE_Gateway_V4.md) at your laptop
+- Install [gateway configure tool](Software_AB_BLE_Gateway_V4.md) at your laptop
-  - Click at application, you can see some configure options

-## Internet connection setting ##
+## Configure connectivity ##

+Connect to the AB gateway via WiFi or Ethernet cable and configure its WiFi/Ethernet connectivity.

+- **How to connect?**  - The AB gateway can connect with Ethernet cable.
+But requires [Gateway config tool 📱](Software_AB_BLE_Gateway_V4.md) mobile app for configuration if connect to WiFi fist time
+- **Internet required?** - The AB gateway can operate on both Internet-connected and LAN networks.

+### Steps ###

 * We recommend connect the gateway with ethernet cable.
 * You can also configure the gateway uses WiFi with following ways